davolcu/vue-super-components/README.md

 export default SuperComponent(ChildComponent, ParentComponent);
 ```

 And the library will automatically add the `data()` and the computeds defined in the parent, to the child.
-Also, as said, this process will create an attribute `$parent` on the ChildComponent, which will be an object containing the `name` attribute of its parent.
+Also, as said, this process will create an attribute `$super` on the ChildComponent, which will be an object containing the `name` attribute of its parent.

 Quite cool and easy to use huh!